pomazanbohdan/garnet-docker-compose/README.md

-docker-compose + config + data dir for https://github.com/microsoft/garnet
+docker-compose.yml + config + data dir for https://github.com/microsoft/garnet

 Please star the repository if you've used it.